 Holistic Crop Management Instructors

-Nicole DelCogliano, MA, has been the OGS Farmer Programs Coordinator since 2015, and the lead facilitator and instructor for the Farm Beginnings Farmer Training.
+Nicole DelCogliano, MA, is the Director of Farmer Programs for the Organic Growers School.
+She been with OGS since 2015, and is the lead facilitator and instructor for the Farm Beginnings Farmer Training.
 She is trained in a variety of curriculum research, development, facilitation, and teaching techniques.
-As a farmer for 17 years, she manages a 16-acre diversified organic and biodynamic farm operation.
+As a farmer for 20 years, she manages a 16-acre diversified organic and biodynamic farm operation.
 She has MA degree in Appalachian Studies.

 Craig Mauney has worked as an Extension agent for the NC Cooperative Extension for over 25 years.
 He is presently the Extension Area Specialized Agent in commercial vegetable and fruit production in the 39 Western most counties of North Carolina.
 He graduated from Berea College, Berea, Kentucky with a BS Degree in Agriculture and has a lot of experience in all aspects of commercial vegetable and fruit production, home gardening and landscape design.
 He now has a small forest farm in Zirconia, NC – Shady Hollow Farm.